Set-based Neural Network Encoding Without Weight Tying: Set-based Neural Network Encoding Without Weight Tying

-The modelzoos we consider in the experimental section are populated by neural networks with stacks of convolutional and linear layers.
+The model zoos we consider in the experimental section are populated by neural networks with stacks of convolutional and linear layers.
 For each such layer, we apply the padding and chunking operation differently.
 For a linear layer $w_i^j \in \mathbf{R}^{\verb|out| \times \verb|in|}$, where $\verb|out|$ and $\verb|in|$ are the input and output dimensions respectively, we apply the flattening operation on both dimensions followed by padding and chunking.
-However for a convolutional layer $w_i^j \in \mathbf{R}^{\verb|out| \times \verb|in| \times \verb|k|\times \verb|k|}$, we apply the flattening, padding, and chunking operations only to the kernel dimensions $\verb|k|$.
+However for a convolutional layer $w_i^j \in \mathbf{R}^{\verb|out| \times \verb|in| \times \verb|k|\times \verb|k|}$, we do not apply the flattening, padding, and chunking operations to the kernel dimensions $\verb|k|$ and operate only on the input and output dimensions since the kernels are small enough to be encoded together.
 Finally we note that for layers with bias values, we apply the procedure detailed above independently to both the weights and biases.